mirego/debug-panel/README.md

 `Repository value: String value` or `Repository value: Overridden value` depending if `Overridden value` has been input inside the generated text field.

 <a name="architecture"></a>

+### Clearing the component values

+The generated repository comes with a `resetSettings()` method that you can call in order to clear the persisted component values.
+Please be aware that the debug panel view models are not bound to these values, so you will need to either exit the debug panel screen or kill the application to make sure the values are reset properly
+(see `RootViewModelImpl.kt` in the sample application folder).

 ## Architecture